vaideesh-siva06/triply/README.md

       - npm i axios
       - create a .env file and use env.example in the client folder to set VITE_GEMINI_API_KEY=your_gemini_api_key

-            - In order to get a gemini api key, go to Google AI Studio -> Get API Key -> Create API Key + -> Copy that API Key and set it to VITE_GEMINI_API_KEY
+            - In order to get a Gemini api key, go to Google AI Studio -> Get API Key -> Create API Key + -> Copy that API Key and set it to VITE_GEMINI_API_KEY

       - To run client: npm run dev --> make sure it points to http://localhost:5173/